nxbyte/Verilog-Projects/Project 4 - 64-Bit Adder/ripple_adder_64/README.md

 ## Objective

 This 64-bit adder was designed using a structural gate-level implementation of many full adders linked together into a ripple-carry adder design.

-This module tested: all possible combinations from 0 to 31 and, seperately, two large 32-bit integers.
+This module tested: all possible combinations from 0 to 31 and, separately, two large 32-bit integers.

 ## Waveforms